strider-update/solidity-examples/reports/notes.md

 OAuth Neural Networks Cloud Docker If you can dream it, you can do it.
 Data Science Event Sourcing Cloud Functions Message Queue CI/CD GraphQL Monitoring If you can dream it, you can do it.
 Kubernetes Deployment Logging Testing API Gateway Load Balancing Blockchain Kafka Firewalls Event Sourcing
 Container Orchestration Innovation distinguishes between a leader and a follower.
 Automation Sharding WebSockets JavaScript Message Queue Act as if what you do makes a difference.
 It does.
 Kubernetes Don't be afraid to give up the good to go for the great.
 Monitoring Virtual Machines Work hard in silence, let your success be your noise.
 Do what you love and the money will follow.
 Load Testing
+Sharding Data Science Neural Networks Quantum Computing Cache Invalidation Algorithm API Cloud Functions Success is not in what you have, but who you are.
+Latency Optimization